 It has been quite the wild ride for Mr. Caleb J. Thielbar on his way to the major leagues.

-Thielbar was drafted by the Milwaukee Brewers in the 18th round of the 2009 MLB Draft.
+Thielbar was originally drafted by the Milwaukee Brewers in the 18th round of the 2009 MLB draft.
 The Minnesota native went to college at South Dakota State University.
-He would spend the first two years of his professional career in the lower levels of the Brewers’ system.
+He spent the first two years of his professional career in the lower levels of the Brewers’ system.

-During his first season in rookie ball, he posted a 6-1 record with a 1.53 ERA.
-Most of his appearances were out of the bullpen as he was asked to make two starts.
+During his first season, in rookie ball, he posted a 6-1 record with a 1.53 ERA.
+Most of his appearances were out of the bullpen as he was asked to make only two starts.
 Over 48 innings, he struck out 48 and walked eight.
-These were the type of numbers that one would expect from a college age pitcher in rookie ball.
+These were the types of numbers that one would expect from a college-aged pitcher in rookie ball.

-The Brewers would cut ties with him and it was time for Thielbar to make some changes as he headed to independent baseball.
+The Brewers cut ties with him and it was time for Thielbar to make some changes-more on this later- and head to independent baseball.

 Thielbar would find a new team to latch on with for 2011.
-The St. Paul Saints were looking to add some depth to their bullpen and Thielbar seemed to fit the mold.
-He would pitch 49.2 innings for the Saints with a 2.54 ERA and a 1.128 WHIP.
-He had a decent strike out to walk rate as he struck out 62 and walked 15.
+The St. Paul Saints were looking to add depth to their bullpen and Thielbar seemed to fit the job description.
+He went on to pitch 49.2 innings for the Saints with a 2.54 ERA and a 1.128 WHIP.
+He had a very decent strike out to walk rate as he struck out 62 and walked 15.